 The very BEST ways to detox are to eat lots of fiber-rich foods and to break a sweat through exercise or sauna use every day.

 While traditional saunas – which heat the air around your body – can certainly help you detox, I prefer far-infrared (FIR) saunas.
 Reason is, FIR saunas directly penetrate the body with infrared heat, a beneficial type of electromagnetic radiation.
 FIR heat is much more efficiently and directly absorbed, and may also improve circulation.
 With both exercise and sauna use, remember to drink plenty of filtered water before, during, and after to mobilize toxins and prevent dehydration.

 Many people find support by talking to friends or a trusted professional such as a psychotherapist.
 There’s no shame in therapy.
 In fact, seeking help is a sign of strength.

-Another great stress reliever is meditation, which is known to lower high blood pressure and anxiety.
-Yoga too.
-Anything that gets the blood pumping, really, should work to stabilize mood and help you de-stress: walking, dancing, tennis, biking, weight training, kick boxing, etc.
+Another great stress reliever is meditation, which is known to lower high blood pressure and anxiety – yoga and Tai Chi too.
+Anything that gets the blood pumping, really, should also work to stabilize mood and help you de-stress: walking, dancing, tennis, biking, weight training, kick boxing, etc.

 7. Energize With Earthing

 When you walk barefoot along a wet sand beach or on a field of dew-moistened grass, do you ever feel tingling or warmth rising up your legs?
 That sensation is the result of direct barefoot contact with the surface of the Earth.

 The Earth is an electrical planet, we are bioelectrical beings, and our body functions electrically.
 Emerging science reveals that direct contact with the ground allows you to receive an energy infusion, compliments of Mother Earth.
 “Earthing” or “grounding” is making that direct connection with the earth’s surface to absorb natural earth energy to get healthy and stay healthy.